a465749927/FlowSteer/README.md

 - Round-robin balancing across multiple TCP backends.
 - UDP forwarding to a single backend.
 - Management API to update backend list and five-tuple forwarding rules.
+- Automatic health checking of backends.
+- Rules can optionally bypass the proxy and connect directly to the original destination.

 ## Building